toshi0607/Go-FAQ-Japanese-Edition/original.md

 but it is not a natural fit and can require special interface software.
 Also, linking C with Go code gives up the memory safety and stack management properties that Go provides.
-Sometimes it's absolutely necessary to use C libraries to solve a problem, but doing so always introduces an element of risk not present with pure Go code, so do so with care.
+Sometimes it’s absolutely necessary to use C libraries to solve a problem, but doing so always introduces an element of risk not present with pure Go code, so do so with care.